Eulbobo/random_pieces/README.md

 # random_pieces
-Random pieces of code that might become handy
+Random pieces of code that might become handy.

+Maybe.

 # FAQ

-## Why JDK 7?
-Because i work with a crappy old Eclipse version that doesn't support JDK8 properly

-## Why using a crappy old Eclipse version that doesn't support JDK8 properly?
-Because it's the only version I have that can manage to run and debug other crappy old projects

-## Can't you get rid of thoses crappy projects?
-Not without loosing my job unfortunatly
+## Didn't you said earlier that you could loose your job if you switched to JDK8?
+Found a solution where I can have everything !

+## What was it?
+Updating Eclipse?
+Not only

+## Then what was it?
+Leave me alone now...
+Please...